SWIFT FOX

 THREATS

-One of the main threats to the swift fox is habitat loss as a result of the conversion of grasslands for agriculture.
+One of the main threats to the Swift fox is habitat loss as a result of the conversion of grasslands for agriculture.
 In the past, they were impacted by trapping and incidental poisoning intended for wolves and coyotes.
-As part of federal eradication campaigns, poisoning also reduced swift fox food sources, such as prairie dogs and ground squirrels.
+As part of federal eradication campaigns, poisoning also reduced swift fox food sources, including prairie dogs and ground squirrels.

 HABITAT & RANGE

-The swift fox is native to the Great Plains region of North America.
-Today the swift fox can be found in fragmented, smaller populations in portions of Montana, South Dakota, Wyoming, Nebraska, Colorado, Kansas, Oklahoma, New Mexico and Texas.
-Historically, their range included prairies in central North America, extending north to central Alberta, Canada, and south to central Texas, east-west from western Iowa to Colorado, Wyoming and Montana.
+The Swift fox is native to the Great Plains region of North America.
+Today the Swift fox can be found in fragmented, smaller populations in portions of Montana, South Dakota, Wyoming, Nebraska, Colorado, Kansas, Oklahoma, New Mexico and Texas.
+Historically, their range included prairies in central North America, extending north to central Alberta, south to central Texas, and east-west from western Iowa to Colorado, Wyoming and Montana.

 BEHAVIOR

-They received the name "swift" fox because of their speediness.
+They received the name "Swift" fox because they can reach speeds up to 30-40 mph.
 Swift foxes are nocturnal, vocal and non-territorial.
 They spend more time underground in their burrows than any other canid.
-Although they are social animals, they keep one mate throughout their lifetime.
+Although they are social animals, they usually keep one mate throughout their lifetime.

 BREEDING

-The breeding season for Swift Fox depends on the location where it resides.
-It can start as early as December or be as late as March.
-As a result of this some young are born in March and others not until May.
-The young grow very fast and by the time they are 7 weeks old they are weaned and out there on their own.
+The breeding season for Swift foxes depends on where they live, but is typically between December to March.
+The young grow very fast and by the time they are 7 weeks old they are weaned and dispersing on their own.

 HEIGHT